Jeet-Majumdar/live/_posts/2021-08-02-MCT_theory.md

 - Janssen, Liesbeth.
 "Mode-coupling theory of the glass transition: A primer." *Frontiers in Physics* 6 (2018): 97.
 - Reichman, David R., and Patrick Charbonneau.
 "Mode-coupling theory." *Journal of Statistical Mechanics: Theory and Experiment* 2005.05 (2005): P05013.
 - Flenner, Elijah, and Grzegorz Szamel.
 "Relaxation in a glassy binary mixture: Comparison of the mode-coupling theory to a Brownian dynamics simulation." *Physical Review E* 72.3 (2005): 031508.
+- Debenedetti, Pablo G., and Frank H. Stillinger.
+"Supercooled liquids and the glass transition." *Nature* 410.6825 (2001): 259-267.
+- Swenson, Jan, and Silvina Cerveny.
+"Dynamics of deeply supercooled interfacial water." *Journal of Physics: Condensed Matter* 27.3 (2014): 033102.